bodobraegger/bodobraegger.github.io/pages/projects/index.md

       link: 'janislabhart'
       desc: 'The portfolio website for fellow artist and musician Janis labhart, based on a design by Lara Koller.
 Built with <a href="https://astro.build/">Astro.js</a>.
 The code can be found <a href="https://github.com/bodobraegger/janislabhart">here</a>.'
       icon: 'i-ri-pages-line'
-    - name: 'gleis161.ch'
-      link: './gleis161'
-      desc: 'Built with <a href="https://astro.build/">Astro.js</a>, featuring an encrypted content system for anonymous administration.
-It was built to raise money for organizations in Gaza.
-Find the source <a href="https://github.com/gleis161/home">here</a>.'
-      icon: 'i-ri-pages-line'
     - name: 'bbo.do'
       link: 'https://github.com/bodobraegger/bbo.do'
       desc: 'The pages you are looking at right now.
 Built with <a href="https://vuejs.org/">Vue.js</a> and <a href="https://unocss.dev/">Uno.css</a>.'